Policy Agenda 2022

 - Support for municipal efforts to enhance infrastructure and improve local policies and procedures to positively impact the overall business climate in the region.

 - Advocate for state bond regional investments.

-In addition to these efforts and legislative priorities, the Chamber will also be offering quarterly public policy sessions to bring statewide conversations to Greater Newport for all members.
+In addition to these efforts and legislative priorities, the Chamber will also be offering quarterly public policy sessions to bring statewide candidates and conversations to Greater Newport for all members.